Angela Borgia: Appreciation of her beauty

-Considered as a woman of great beauty, elegance, romantic, with an exquisitely feminine personality.
-She was absolutely trustworthy friend, confidant of the innermost secrets, favorite companion and assistant to her favorite cousin Lucretia.
+She was considered a woman of great beauty and elegance, and was the favorite companion and assistant to her favorite cousin Lucretia.

-She won the praise of men of letters as Diomede Guidalotti who dedicated two sonnets to her, and even Ludovico Ariosto dedicated the last canto of Orlando Furioso to her.
+Diomede Guidalotti dedicated two sonnets to her, and Ludovico Ariosto dedicated the last canto of Orlando Furioso to her.

 Pietro Bembo idealized her as an "angel that can pray for me."
 On 1 August 1504, in the dedication of his "Gli asolani" to the duchess Lucrezia Borgia (published in Venice in 1505), refers back to his Angela, indicating that Lucrezia's cousin and maiden is "the dear and gallant Madonna Angela Borgia".

 Lady of discord: the rivalry of her two suitors of the House of Este

 While in Ferrara serving Lucretia, she attracted the attentions of both Cardinal Ippolito and his illegitimate brother, Giulio.
 The two men were already estranged from each other due to previous and continuing disagreements, with mutual resentment between them.

 This situation between them escalated when both fell in love with Angela.
 The two brothers began competing for her love and affection.
 The beautiful and very young girl said one day that she preferred Giulio, and went on to state publicly that only the eyes of her favourite were worth more than the whole person of the Cardinal.
 At this, Ippolito's hatred towards his brother reached its peak.

 Several days later, in November 1505, in the fields near the Palace of Belriguardo, the two rivals met.
 Giulio, to his misfortune, was alone and could do nothing when the Cardinal ordered his vassals to capture him, kill him and put out his eyes in revenge for Angela's statement.
 The terrible command was not completely carried out, and Giulio survived, but was beaten badly and lost the use of one eye.
 From that moment on he began to plot the death of Ippolito, and joined forces with another brother, Ferrante, who aspired to usurp the Duke's position.
 The plot was directed in a disorganized manner and was quickly discovered.
 All conspirators and allies were sentenced to death, but the death sentences for the two princes themselves were "generously" transmuted into jail for life.

 In 1506, the two were imprisoned in the dungeons of the Castle of the East.
 Ferrante died there.
 Giulio survived and regained his freedom in 1559, by the grace of Alfonso II.
 He had lived 81 years, of which fifty-three held captive.